Makk1000/homebridge-unifi-access/README.md

 ### Features
 - ***Easy* configuration - all you need is your UniFi Access controller IP address, username, and password to get started.** The defaults work quite well for the vast majority of users.
 When you want more, there are [additional options](https://github.com/hjdhjd/homebridge-unifi-access/blob/main/docs/FeatureOptions.md) you can play with, if you choose.

-- **Full HomeKit support for the UniFi Access ecosystem.** All generally available UniFi Access hub devices are supported.
+- **Full HomeKit support for the UniFi Access ecosystem.** All generally available UniFi Access hub devices are supported, including the UniFi Access Gate Hub.
 This includes providing lock accessories, doorbell capabilities, and automation accelerators.

 - **Support for multiple controllers.** This plugin can support multiple UniFi Access controllers.
 If you have more than one controller, it's easy to add them to this plugin, and integrate them seamlessly into HomeKit.